For many people the most pleasurable aspect of Paraguay is it’s countryside. Living there can be a very enjoyable thing to do.

 A complete antidote to the rush of modern life.

-The houses out here everything from simple one room dwellings to mansions and everything in between, by way of farm houses and summer homes.
+The houses out here are everything from simple one room dwellings to mansions and everything in between, by way of farm houses and summer homes.

 There are many fine areas of countryside in Paraguay.
-The one that I know best is the Cordillera hills area which contains towns such as Piribebuy and Caacupe.
+The one that I know best is the Cordillera Hills area which contains towns such as Piribebuy and Caacupe.

 Other areas such as Villarrica and Aregua amongst others also have a lot to recommend them, but it is Cordillera that I know best.